 The amplitude of the vibration may vary from 5 to 75 µm and frequency may vary from 19 to 25 kHz.

-By increasing the concentration of abrasives, the impact will be there at more number of places which increases MRR.
+By increasing the concentration of abrasives, the impact will be there at more places which increases MRR (Material Removal Rate).

 But when the concentration increases beyond a certain value, due to Collision between the abrasives momentum is lost, decreasing the MRR.